JiaweiWang-AdrianA/Multi-attribute-User-Authentication/README.md

       |- ...
     |-result (example of experiments result in user study)
 |-Videos
-    |-Instructions.mp4 (demonstration instructions video of the authentication scheme)
+    |-Instructions.mp4 (demonstration instruction video of the authentication scheme)
     |-SecurityUserStudy (6 videos using in security user study, which mimic SS/MITR attacker in low/medium/high parameter schemes)